 Second, use a dedicated phone line specifically for work.
 Why?
 Because it can be both confusing and off-putting to customers when they’re calling a home phone number.
 Just think about it; how often do you call a business and have someone’s child answer by mistake?
 Not very often, I bet.

-So invest in a work-specific phone – either landline, cell phone, or Voice over IP (Internet-based phone).
+So invest in a work-specific phone – either landline or cell phone.
 This increased level of professionalism will both boost your motivation and benefit your company.
 It’s a win-win.

 Thirdly, take a real lunch break.
 It’s easy to get absorbed in your work and never leave the office.
 Especially when you have a great workspace with beautifully painted walls ;-).
 But as I mentioned before, it’s important to step away and take a break from work.